Holy orders: Recognition of other churches' orders

-The Roman Catholic Church unconditionally recognizes the validity of ordinations in the Eastern churches.
-Some Eastern Orthodox churches reordain Catholic priests who convert while others accept their Roman Catholic ordination using the concept of economia (church economy).
+The Catholic Church unconditionally recognizes the validity of ordinations in the Eastern churches.
+Some Eastern Orthodox churches reordain Catholic priests who convert while others accept their Catholic ordination using the concept of economia (church economy).
+In 1988, the Ordination Joint Committee of Orthodox and Catholic Bishops stated the following:

 Anglican churches claim to have maintained apostolic succession.
 The succession of Anglican bishops is not universally recognized, however.
-The Roman Catholic Church judged Anglican orders invalid when Pope Leo XIII in 1896 wrote in Apostolicae curae that Anglican orders lack validity because the rite by which priests were ordained was not correctly worded from 1547 to 1553 and from 1559 to the time of Archbishop William Laud (Archbishop of Canterbury 1633–1645).
+The Catholic Church judged Anglican orders invalid when Pope Leo XIII in 1896 wrote in Apostolicae curae that Anglican orders lack validity because the rite by which priests were ordained was not correctly worded from 1547 to 1553 and from 1559 to the time of Archbishop William Laud (Archbishop of Canterbury 1633–1645).
 The papacy claimed the form and matter was inadequate to make a Catholic bishop.
 The actual "mechanical" succession, prayer and laying on hands, was not disputed.
 Two of the four consecrators of Matthew Parker in 1559 had been consecrated using the Edwardine Ordinals and two using the Roman Pontifical.
 Nonetheless, they believed that this caused a break of continuity in apostolic succession, making all further ordinations null and void.

-Eastern Orthodox bishops have, on occasion, granted "economy" when Anglican priests convert to Orthodoxy.
-Various Orthodox churches have also declared Anglican orders valid subject to a finding that the bishops in question did indeed maintain the true faith, the Orthodox concept of apostolic succession being one in which the faith must be properly adhered to and transmitted, not simply that the ceremony by which a man is made a bishop is conducted correctly.
+Eastern Orthodox bishops have, on occasion, granted "economy" when Anglican priests convert to Eastern Orthodoxy.
+Various Eastern Orthodox churches have also declared Anglican orders valid subject to a finding that the bishops in question did indeed maintain the true faith, the Orthodox concept of apostolic succession being one in which the faith must be properly adhered to and transmitted, not simply that the ceremony by which a man is made a bishop is conducted correctly.
+Some Eastern Orthodox have also considered holy orders from canonically unrecognized or disputed, or independent Eastern Orthodox churches as valid.